smcneece/ha-esunpower/README.md

-# Enhanced SunPower/SunStrong PVS Home Assistant Integration
+# Enhanced SunPower - The most feature-rich and best supported Home Assistant integration for your SunPower/SunStrong PVS

-### PLEASE TAKE A FEW MINUTES TO READ
+## PLEASE TAKE A FEW MINUTES TO READ

 ## **FIRMWARE COMPATIBILITY**

-**October 3, 2025 should work with ALL PVS firmware versions** - Automatically detects and adapts to your firmware:
+**October 3, 2025 the integration should work with ALL PVS firmware versions** - Automatically detects and adapts to your firmware:
 - **Firmware BUILD 61840+**: Uses official SunStrong `pypvs` library with LocalAPI authentication
 - **Firmware BUILD < 61840**: Uses legacy dl_cgi endpoints
 - **Auto-Detection**: Queries PVS for firmware BUILD number and selects correct method automatically